pratheesh3780/grapesAgri1/joss/paper.md

 # Summary

 <p>
 Agricultural experiments demand a wide range of statistical tools for analysis, which includes from Exploratory analysis to Design of experiments and Statistical genetics.
 It is a challenge for the scientists and the students to find a suitable platform for data analysis and to eventually publish the research outputs in quality journals.
 Most of the software available for data analysis are proprietary or lack a simple user interface, for example SAS is available in ICAR (Indian Council of Agricultural Research) for data analysis, though it is a highly advanced statistical analysis platform, its complexity hold back students and researchers from using it.
-Some of the webapplications like WASP (https://ccari.res.in/waspnew.html) and OPSTAT (http://14.139.232.166/opstat/) used by agricultural research community were userfriendly and very simple to use but these applications don't provide opportunities to generate plots and graphs.
+Some of the web applications like WASP (https://ccari.res.in/waspnew.html) and OPSTAT (http://14.139.232.166/opstat/) used by agricultural research community are user friendly but these applications don't provide options to generate plots and graphs.
 </p>
 <p>
 R, which is an open source software, provides an excellent platform for data analysis.
 This powerful computation platform is not much utilised by researchers in the agricultural field.
 Programming and computational knowledge hinders agricultural researchers from using R for analysis.
 Also, researchers in Agriculture prefer a graphical user interface.